imAIgene-Dream3D/BEHAV3D/README.md

 ## Set-up

-BEHAV3D uses 2 specific fiels to set up analysis:\
+BEHAV3D uses 2 specific fiels to customize the analysis:\

 ### **BEHAV3D config**
 Contains all experiment-specific settings and paths to data for all modules in BEHAV3D\